02 Bungee Jumper#

 Remarks:#

-• Instead of using an acceleration sensor, the demonstration can also be performed using a Rotary Motion Sensor (see Sources: Pasco Newsletter).
+• As an alternative to using an acceleration sensor, the demonstration can also be performed with a Rotary Motion Sensor (see Sources: Pasco Newsletter).

 Sources:#